kmnayeem/problem-solving-journey/Patterns/README.md

-# Programming Patterns
+## 🧩 Programming Patterns

-In this section, we will discuss some basic programming patterns like stars, numbers, pyramids, square.
-It aims to build strong logical thinking, improve loop concepts and strengthen core programming skills for Data Structures and Algorithms.
+This section covers basic patterns such as stars, numbers, pyramids, and squares.

+It helps build logical thinking, improve loop concepts, and strengthen fundamentals for Data Structures and Algorithms.